Inter-Process Communication (IPC)¶

 Message Flow (Host → Container)¶

-When a user sends a follow-up message while the container is already running, the host writes to data/ipc/{group}/input/.
+When a user sends a follow-up message while the container is running, the host writes to data/ipc/{group}/input/.
 The container's agent runner watches this directory and injects the message into the active conversation via stdin.

 IPC Protocol¶